The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

 \subsection{Structure of the Graph}

-Before going further into our main result, something should be said regarding the actual structure of this graph.
-First, it should be said that graphs do not actually have a defined geometric structure.
-Because of the topological properties of this game, the geometric structure can be important for the actual strategy.

-In the graph we will build, the strategy works regardless of geometric structure.
-Therefore, by imposing a geometric structure on the graph, we can have an intuitive understanding regarding the graph.
-Our graph will be $p$ paths between two vertices $u$ and $v$.
-We will require that $u$ and $v$ are the leftmost and rightmost vertices respectively, as seen in Figure \ref{fig:p-paths-graph}.
+Plane Theta graphs have the structure of $p$ paths between two vertices $u$ and $v$.
+For the sake of ease of the discussion we will require that $u$ and $v$ are the leftmost and rightmost vertices respectively, as seen in Figure \ref{fig:p-paths-graph}.
 We will also require that the graph is symmetric across a vertical line of symmetry.

 This second requirement allows us to define two different types of edges.
 An \textit{unmirrorable edge} is an edge that is self-reflective under the vertical line of symmetry.
 These are the edges in Figure \ref{fig:p-paths-graph} in which the vertical line of symmetry goes through the edge.
 A \textit{mirrorable edge} is an edge that is not self-reflective under the vertical line of symmetry.
 These are all of the other edges of Figure \ref{fig:p-paths-graph}.